The Future of Cyberangels

 The range of my artworks is considerably more extensive than my Rembrandt inspired cyberangels in flight.
 For example, during the same period, I linked my background as a biologist to the emerging digital technologies to create an artwork that integrates wet molecules of living systems with dry molecules of high tech systems to create a moist-media artwork.

 Inside/Outside is a digital biofeedback system through which one’s internal mind/body processes generate continually changing video self-portraits.
 The subject’s facial features change color and change size and form by stretching, elongating, extending, rotating, replicating, or by other computer graphics effects.
-“Inside/Outside” became part of my 1989 “LightsOROT: Spiritual Dimensions of the Electronic Age” exhibition in New York praised by the ARTnews critic: “Rarely is an exhibition as visually engaging and intellectually challenging.”
+Inside/Outside became part of my 1989 “LightsOROT: Spiritual Dimensions of the Electronic Age” exhibition in New York praised by the ARTnews critic: “Rarely is an exhibition as visually engaging and intellectually challenging.”

-Flash forward three decades from the fax-art generation of 1989 to the ubiquitous digital culture of smartphones and social media.
-It was the 350th anniversary of Rembrandt’s leaving his legacy for posterity.
+Flash forward three decades from the fax-art generation of 1989 to the ubiquitous digital culture of smartphones and emerging AI. .It was the 350th anniversary of Rembrandt’s leaving his legacy for posterity.
 Unlike fax technology where the cyberangel went from one city to the next on its circumglobal flight, I launched cyberangels on October 4, 2019 into the cloud, a vast number of computers interconnected through the Internet.
 My Rembrandt inspired cyberangels ascended from the Land of Israel and came down into the thirty museums on five continents that have my artworks in their collections.
 See Global Tribute to Rembrandt.